Role and Duties of the Company Secretary

 Companies Registration Office

-The name of the first secretary and his consent must be sent to the CRO on form A1 with the memorandum and articles of association of the company.
+The name of the first secretary and his consent must be sent to the CRO on form A1 with the constitution of the company.
 Then they are deemed to have been appointed as secretary.
 Subsequent appointments of a secretary will be in accordance with the articles of association of the company.
 Details of the secretary appointed subsequent to a company's formation must be notified to the CRO on Form B10 within 14 days of any change in its secretary.
 The form includes a consent to act as secretary which must be signed by the person who is being appointed as such.

 The Companies Acts 1963-2013 impose a number of tasks on the secretary, but few are his exclusive responsibility.